Cut Flowers

 Growing cut flowers in your garden is satisfying and beautiful experience.
 Nothing is easier than walking out into the garden and cutting some blooming flowers to bring indoors.
 These cut flower varieties are reliable, beautiful and smell great!

-The Double Click Cosmo produces large double blooms that range in shades of carmine, pink and white, making this a beautiful cut flower.
-Contains fully-double and semidouble blooms make this a great garden addition.
-Cosmos are also known as garden cosmos.
+Violet Bicolor Double Click Cosmo produces large violet double blooms that range from light to dark.
+A beautiful cut flower.
+Fully-double and semidouble blooms make this a greatĀ garden addition.
 The Double Click grows to a height of 36-44".

 California Giant Zinnias are a classic heirloom flower variety developed for their impressive size and vibrant color range, including red, pink, orange, yellow, white, and purple blooms.
 These zinnias produce large, dahlia-like flowers up to 5 inches across on sturdy stems that can reach 3–4 feet tall, making them a standout in garden beds and floral arrangements.
 Easy to grow and highly productive, they thrive in full sun and well-drained soil, and should be sown directly after the last frost or started indoors 4–6 weeks earlier.
 With a fast growth cycle of 75–90 days to maturity, they require regular watering, deadheading for continuous blooms, and occasional spacing to promote airflow and prevent mildew.
 California Giant Zinnias are perfect for cutting gardens, pollinator habitats, and adding bold, cheerful color to landscapes all summer long.